ArduPilot/ardupilot_wiki/common/source/docs/common-relay.rst

     :target: ../_images/Relay_SetupCh7WithMP.png

 For Plane, setting the RCx_OPTION parameter, such as :ref:`RC5_OPTION<RC5_OPTION>` .
-For Rover, see :ref:`Auxiliary Functions<rover-auxiliary-functions>` .
+For Rover, see :ref:`Auxiliary Functions<common-auxiliary-functions>` .

 Mission control of the relay
 ============================